Kasheftin/nuxt-nest-graphql-auth/README.md

 ````

 A significant caveat with the modern development is that almost every tool uses it's own language.
-Prisma uses it's schema files that needs to be translated to typescript.
-GraphQL uses it's own schema which also requires translation to typescript.
+Prisma uses it's schema files that needs to be translated to TypeScript.
+GraphQL uses it's own schema which also requires translation to TypeScript.

 Let's append `prisma/schema.prisma` with the user model: